Dan J. Harkey

 Of course, if the borrower defaulted, he would have blamed his broker and the lender, stating that they told him to disguise the loan purpose and that they were at fault, not him.
 History tells us that a leopard does not change its spots; otherwise, due to the borrower’s poor credit history, giving him cash out will not solve the problems in the long run.
 No institutional lender would be willing to refinance and remove the private money lender.
 This situation could have led to a significant financial loss for all parties involved.

 The only truth in this story is that the lender unwaveringly upheld his fiduciary responsibility, prioritizing the protection of his investors over making a fee.
-This unwavering commitment is a testament to the lender's dedication to his fiduciary responsibility and should reassure all parties involved, instilling confidence in the lender's actions.
+This unwavering commitment is a testament to the lender’s dedication to their fiduciary responsibility and should reassure all parties involved, instilling confidence in the lender’s actions.